JTTHEITGUY/Wifi-5-vs-Wifi-6-A-Comparison-and-Analysis-of-Heatmaps/README.md

-1. **Signal Level:** WiFi signal level, often measured in decibels relative to a milliwatt (dBm), indicates the strength of the wireless signal received by a device from a WiFi router or access point. -96dBm (min) to -10dBm (max), Critical at -70dBm, acceptable at -40dBm.
+1. <h2>Signal Level</h2> WiFi signal level, often measured in decibels relative to a milliwatt (dBm), indicates the strength of the wireless signal received by a device from a WiFi router or access point. -96dBm (min) to -10dBm (max), Critical at -70dBm, acceptable at -40dBm.

 WiFi 5: -33dBm is the best-observed signal level.
 ![Optional Image Description](https://i.imgur.com/urIIEe4.jpeg)